breezy-codes/Eclectic-Sheep-Society/README.md

 ![Interactive Stats Graph](Images/Statistics.png)

-### Sliding Graph

-Users will have access to an interactive sliding graph that measures the risk of developing liver cirrhosis based on the amount of drinks consumed.
-By moving the slider to represent the alcohol consumed per week, users can see the risk of alcohol-attributable mortality change, depending on their age, gender, and weekly consumption.

-This innovative feature not only personalizes the information but also contributes to a growing database.
-The more input received from users, the more accurately the risk can be predicted.
-However, it's worth noting that at this stage, proper information on mortality is lacking, as many fatalities related to alcohol are recorded differently due to alcohol being a secondary cause (e.g., coronary diseases, drink driving, etc.).

 ### Anonymity, Privacy, and Security

 The user will be authenticated through Firebase using only an email and password, with email verification completed via a link sent to the user's address.
 This measure is implemented to ensure data integrity.
 A data usage statement and user consent are implemented on a separate page, advising users that the data will not identify them in any way and will only be used for the purposes of research.
 It will be provided in a summarized format to policymakers and health practitioners.
 The filter for the user story and the chatbot hasn't been put in place yet but will be a part of Gen2.
 The user story submission will go live once the cybersecurity measures are implemented to sanitize user input against malicious injections.
 These steps not only maintain a secure and trustworthy platform but also ensure transparency with users regarding how their information is used, respecting privacy and fostering trust.